Dorothy Gertrude Shifflett Wyant

 Dorothy was a devout Christian all her life and loved going to and setting up yard sales.
 She worked in housekeeping at Rockingham Memorial Hospital for many years.
 Dorothy loved her family and especially her grandchildren.

-She is survived by her son, Ernest “Ernie” L. Wyant Sr. and his fiancee, Judy Hedrick, of Harrisonburg; her daughters, Barbara “Barbi” Wyant of Harrisonburg and Bertha “Bert” Rogers of McGaheysville; her sisters, Maggie Dean, Ada Wyant and Betty Williams; grandchildren, Ernest “E.J.”
-Wyant Jr. and wife, Carissa, of Lacy Spring, Jacob Rogers of McGaheysville and Kelli Knighting and her husband, Curtis, of Briery Branch and great-grandchildren, Caleb Wyant, Everley Bragg Rogers, C.W.
+She is survived by her son, Ernest “Ernie” L. Wyant Sr. and his fiancée, Judy Hedrick, of Harrisonburg; her daughters, Barbara “Barbi” Wyant of Harrisonburg and Bertha “Bert” Rogers of McGaheysville; her sisters, Maggie Dean, Ada Wyant and Betty Williams; grandchildren, Ernest “E.J.”
+Wyant Jr. and wife, Carissa, of Lacy Spring, Jacob Rogers of McGaheysville, and Kelli Knighting and husband, Curtis, of Briery Branch, and great-grandchildren, Caleb Wyant, Everley Bragg Rogers, C.W.
 Knighting and Colin Knighting.

 The funeral will be held Friday, Feb.
-28, at 1 p.m. at the Kyger Funeral Home Chapel in Harrisonburg with Pastor Jimmy Kite officiating.
+28, at 1:00 p.m. at the Kyger Funeral Home Chapel in Harrisonburg with Pastor Jimmy Kite officiating.
 Interment will follow at Eastlawn Memorial Gardens.
-The family will receive friends at Kyger Funeral Home Thursday from 6 to 8 p.m.
+The family received friends at Kyger Funeral Home Thursday from 6 to 8 p.m.

 (0) entries